chooper/charleshooper.net/source/_posts/2015-10-29-briefly-logs.markdown

    should be stated in UTC time whenever possible.

 1. Every log line should include a unique identifier for the work being performed.
-In.
 In web applications and APIs, for example, this would be a request ID.
 The combination of a unique ID and timestamp allows for developers and operators to trace the execution of a single work unit.